Outline

 By car – Katavi National Park is a two- to three-day drive from Dar es Salaam and requires a definite level of adventure-seeking.
 The road from Arusha is even more so.

-By air – The easiest way to get to Katavi National Park is by two-weekly scheduled flights from Dar es Salaam.
-Chartered flights can also be arranged.
+By air – The easiest way to get to Katavi National Park by two-weekly scheduled flights from Dar es Salaam.
+Chartered flights can also arranged.

 Conclusion: